Phil-Grim/london_properties_analysis/README.md

 ## Try it yourself

-If you want to reproduce this pipeline and play around with the data, see detailed instructions here.
+If you want to reproduce this pipeline and play around with the data, see detailed instructions [here](reproduce.md).

-In set-up, do say that you don't have to create a VM - can use a separate environment to provision resources / play around with prefect script locally
-- maybe state what the use of having the VM is: the environment with which I could use terraform, and to develop python pipeline locally before using github actions to deploy the script

-Might want some dbt tests at some point; documentation
+1. Might want some dbt tests at some point; documentation
+2. dbt - continuous integration

-Will probably want a script / maybe a task that uploads the lookup table to bigquery and then creates an external table
+3. Will probably want a script / maybe a task that uploads the lookup table to bigquery and then creates an external table
+ - Or maybe it can be used as a seed?
+Much smaller with the columns squashed
+4. Also explaining why Prefect + Guthub Actions both used
+5. Clearing / synthesising notes in apple notes